 This is the most profitable one.
 You can drill a borehole if you have the money and supply fresh water or buy water from a distribution point and then vend it with a car, motorbike, animal or handcart.
 Water business is very profitable in semi-arid and arid areas since the commodity is in high demand but it is low in circulation.

 A 20 litre jerrycan of fresh water goes for 50/- or more in many semi-arid areas, so you can do the math and estimate the return per day if the buying price is 5/-.

 2. Goat Keeping

 Goats are easy to rear in semi-arid areas.
 They only require a herdsman and the rest will just work out.
 Goats majorly eat on shrubs which are in abundance in semi-arid areas hence they don’t need much of the greenness.
 Goats upon maturity can be sold to homes and butcheries.

 Hay farming has not been embraced by many Kenyans but a very profitable business in Kenya, with good returns yet it does not need a lot of resources.
 Hay farming does not need a lot of rainfall or irrigation; it only needs little water to sustain it.
 This is good news especially to those who live in the semi-arid and wonder what they can do with their land.

 The most planted grass for hay is Boma Rhodes which matures very fast and is a favorite for many livestock keepers, especially the dairy cows farmers.

 4. Green House Farming

 Greenhouses don’t need a specific environment to thrive.
-They make their own environment and favourable conditions for the plants inside to grow.
+They make their own environment and favorable conditions for the plants inside to grow.
 Water supply to the greenhouses is majorly through drip which consumes a very small amount of water hence very effective.
-Green houses products remit good returns upon being sold of more than 100,000/- per harvest from a big greenhouse.
+Greenhouses products remit good returns upon being sold of more than 100,000/- per harvest from a big greenhouse.

 5. Poultry Farming